09/10/2023

 Written by

-Martin Bignell and Sydney Wheeler
+Sydney Wheeler

 For many, embarking on the route to becoming an Architect seems like a lifetime.
 The traditional 7-year minimum path now includes an apprenticeship option, offering academic knowledge and practical application whilst earning a salary.
 Although this pathway is still a relatively new route to qualifying, it is becoming more and more popular within universities and architectural practices.